swift082/Repository-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- Automatically configuring our ELK machine using Ansible is much more efficient that manually configuring it as it is much less time-consuming and using an already verified and functional configuration helps ensure our new machine will also work and function as needed.
+- Automatically configuring our ELK machine using Ansible is a lot more efficient than manually configuring it as it is much less time-consuming and using an already verified and functional configuration helps ensure our new machine will also work and function as needed.

 The playbook implements the following tasks:
 - Configure ELK VM with Docker